Overview

 addfindrule MediumDiffAlgo t/algorithm diff/2.0-4.0

-as one of its tags AND with a difficulty between 2.0 and 4.0 (inclusive). -
+Adds a new find rule namedMediumDiffAlgothat when applied, returns any problem withalgorithmas one of its tags AND with a difficulty between 2.0 and 4.0 (inclusive). -

-addfindrule Kattis src/Kattis
+addfindrule Kattis src/Kattisorafr Kattis src/Kattis

-Adds a new find rule namedKattis
+Adds a new find rule namedKattisthat when applied, returns any problem fromKattis.

 Applying a problem-finding rule: apply